mohamedhamiid/MY_RTOS/README.md

 # MyRTOS (Real-Time Operating System) for ARM Cortex M3

-MyRTOS is a lightweight, real-time operating system designed for ARM Cortex M3 microcontrollers, with a focus on efficiency.It provides a priority preemptive round-robin scheduler, memory management and a set of APIs to help you manage tasks and synchronization in your embedded systems projects.
+MyRTOS is a lightweight, real-time operating system designed for ARM Cortex M3 microcontrollers, with a focus on efficiency.
+It provides a priority preemptive round-robin scheduler, memory management and a set of APIs to help you manage tasks and synchronization in your embedded systems projects.

 ## Features